onyx-platform/onyx-platform.github.io/_posts/2016-03-15-Onyx-Straps-In-For-A-Jepsening.md

 that runs our Jepsen suite.

-The test harness described above, may give Onyx a path to building all of our integration tests in a way that we can easily reuse them with jepsen.
+The test harness described above, may give Onyx a path to building all of our integration tests in a way that we can easily reuse them with Jepsen.
 This would require some re-factoring of our tests, primarily to be built around generators, however there are no technical obstacles standing in our way.